 Watch a 2-1/2 minute video about our Prime Time program below!

 Since 2002, this award-winning program has encouraged families to consider reading and education as a fun and important part of their lives.
 More than 15,000 Nebraskans have participated in one or more of the 336 bilingual and English-only Prime Time series held throughout the state in 17 public libraries, 23 elementary schools, 9 community centers, one bookstore, and two Head Start centers in 18 communities statewide where student scores in reading do not meet Nebraska state standards.

 A 10-year impact study, published in 2010 by the Louisiana Endowment for the Humanities, found that students who participated in Prime Time Family Reading Time during their early elementary years outperformed their peers on grade level content in standardized exams.
 Prime Time students scored higher in language arts and reading, mathematics, science, life science and other subjects.

-- 89% said the program improved the way they read and discuss books together
+- 93% said the program changed how families read and discuss books together.

 - 98% showed interest in participating again in Prime Time or similar family reading and educational programs

 Prime Time Family Reading Time was created in 1991 by the Louisiana Endowment for the Humanities (www.leh.org).
 Thanks to partial funding from the National Endowment for the Humanities (NEH), Prime Time has been offered in 40 states.

 2020 Prime Time Communities